Trading German Bunds and Spreads

 The difference between the German bund's yields and those of other countries are known as "bund spreads".
 For example, if Germany's 10-year bunds are yielding 1.3% and Spain's 10-year bonds are yielding 5.5%, then the bund spread with Spain would be 4.2%.

 In the eurozone, Germany is seen as the largest and most stable country, which means that its bunds are treated as the gold standard for comparison.
-Higher bund spreads are therefore associated with greater risk for the country being compared, while lower bund spreads tend to signify less risk for the country being compared, since the same interest rates and monetary policy apply throughout.
+Higher bund spreads are therefore associated with greater risk for the country being compared, while lower bund spreads tend to signify less risk for the country being compared since the same interest rates and monetary policy apply throughout.

-Reading into Bund Spreads
+Reading Into Bund Spreads

 Germany's bunds came into focus during the European Sovereign Debt Crisis, since they provided an easy way to calculate performance.
 Struggling eurozone countries saw their bund spreads widen, as their borrowing costs grew at a faster rate than Germany's.
-The financial media often references these spreads to highlight countries struggling with yields.
+The financial media often reference these spreads to highlight countries struggling with yields.

 The most popular bund spreads to watch are the 10-year bunds, since they fall between short-term and long-term bonds.
 But, the duration of the bonds can also provide useful insights into investor sentiment across various time horizons.
 For instance, short-term bonds may signal that things are fine, but long-term yields increasing could be a sign of trouble ahead.

 Finally, investors also watch German bunds themselves (without comparison) to gauge whether or not the market is seeking a safe-haven.
 For instance, negative yields on the 2-year bunds may suggest short-term investor anxiety.
 In the case of negative yields, investors are actually paying the country to house their money for fear of loss elsewhere.